Published: December 23, 2013, OL-30611-01

 The Cisco Service Control solution consists of four main components:

-•The Service Control Engine (SCE) platform—A flexible and powerful dedicated network-usage monitor that is purpose-built to analyze and report on network transactions at the application level.
+•The Cisco Service Control Engine (Cisco SCE) platform—A flexible and powerful dedicated network-usage monitor that is purpose-built to analyze and report on network transactions at the application level.

-For more information about the installation and operation of the SCE platform, see Cisco SCE Platform Installation and Configuration Guides.
+For more information about the installation and operation of the Cisco SCE platform, see the Cisco SCE Platform Installation and Configuration Guides.

-•The Service Control Management Suite (SCMS) Subscriber Manager (SM)—A middleware software component that is used where dynamic binding of subscriber information and policies are required.
-The SM manages subscriber information and provisions it in real time to multiple SCE platforms.
-The SM can store subscriber policy information internally, and act as a stateful bridge between the AAA system (such as RADIUS and DHCP) and the SCE platforms.
+•The Cisco Service Control Subscriber Manager—A middleware software component that is used where dynamic binding of subscriber information and policies are required.
+The Subscriber Manager manages subscriber information and provisions it in real time to multiple Cisco SCE platforms.
+The Subscriber Manager can store subscriber policy information internally, and act as a stateful bridge between the AAA system (such as RADIUS and DHCP) and the Cisco SCE platforms.

-For more information about the installation and operation of the SM, see Cisco Service Control Management Suite Subscriber Manager User Guide.
+For more information about the installation and operation of the Subscriber Manager, see the Cisco Service Control Management Suite Subscriber Manager User Guide.

 The Quota Manager (QM) is an optional component of the Subscriber Manager.
 It enables Service Control solution providers to manage subscriber quota across subscriber sessions with a high degree of flexibility.

-•The Service Control Management Suite (SCMS) Collection Manager (CM)—An implementation of a collection system that receives Raw Data Records (RDRs) from one or more SCE platforms.
+•The Cisco Service Control Collection Manager (CM)—An implementation of a collection system that receives Raw Data Records (RDRs) from one or more Cisco SCE platforms.
 It collects usage information and statistics, and stores them in a database.
 The CM also converts subscriber usage information and statistics into simple text-based files for further processing and collection by external systems.

-Together, the SCE platform, the SCMS-CM, the SCMS-SM, and the SCA Reporter are designed to support detailed classification, analysis, reporting, and control of IP network traffic.
-The SCMS-CM, the SCA Reporter, and the SCMS-SM are optional components; not all deployments of the Cisco Service Control solution require them.
+Together, the Cisco SCE platform, the Cisco Service Control Collection Manager, and the Cisco Service Control Subscriber Manager are designed to support detailed classification, analysis, reporting, and control of IP network traffic.
+The Cisco Service Control Collection Manager and the Cisco Service Control Subscriber Manager are optional components; not all deployments of the Cisco Service Control solution require them.
 Sites that employ third-party collection and reporting applications, those that do not require dynamic subscriber-aware processing, and those that use a RADIUS or DHCP sniffing option may not require all of these components.

 Figure 2-1 illustrates the flow of information in the Cisco Service Control solution.